1. Introduction

 2. What is a Boolean Operator?

 A boolean operator is a logical operator used in programming to perform logical operations.
 These operations can apply to non boolean types, but will always return a boolean value.
-Boolean operators can be divided into four categories: equality operators, comparison operators, conditional operators, and logical operators.
+There are four categories of Boolean operators: equality operators, comparison operators, conditional operators, and logical operators.

 3. Equality Operators